Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Experiments

-\paragraph{Ablation Studies on DCG} We explore the effectiveness of different components in DCG, including dual-calibration, style confusion training, as well as label diversity regularization.
-The detailed ablation studies are shown in Table \ref{tab:apl_dcg}, from which we can see that all the components play an important role for domain generalization.
+We explore the effectiveness of different components in DCG, including dual-calibration, style confusion training, as well as label diversity regularization.
+The detailed ablation studies are shown in Table \ref{tab:ablation_dcg}, from which we can see that all the components play an important role in DCG.